roshan2177/MemeMethod/README.md

 The Sample_meme_code.txt just hold the sample_inputs that as used in the meme_lexer.py.

 The scanner.sh is an old shell script that we used for testing but is not used for the final run.

+How our scanner works:

+This project contains a simple Python-based lexical scanner for a meme generation language.
+The Scanner class reads and tokenizes the source code, identifying keywords, operators, integers, and string literals from a provided meme creation script.
+The scanner processes commands such as create meme, load pictures, size, text, and save images to facilitate meme customization, including text placement, image loading, and overlay options.

+Features:
+Keywords: Recognizes commands like create, meme, background, load, size, text, save, etc.
+Operators: Identifies operators such as x for dimensions.
+Delimiters: Handles spaces and newlines for separating tokens.
+Error Handling: Catches unexpected characters as lexical errors.
+Example Inputs:
+Several sample meme generation scripts are provided, including parameters for background color, image loading, text placement, and more.
+The Scanner class converts these scripts into tokens for further processing.